RunestoneInteractive/RunestoneServer/source/AlgorithmAnalysis/analysis.rst

 .. figure:: Figures/newplot.png

-   Plot of Common Big-O Functions
+   Figure 1: Plot of Common Big-O Functions

 As a final example, suppose that we have the fragment of Python code